cmg777/starter-academic-v501/content/home/researchLab.md

 {{% callout note %}}
 Do you want see more updated data?
 Then, let's explore the [new VIIRS-like nighttime lights HERE.](https://carlosmendez777.users.earthengine.app/view/worldviirs-like) What can you discover?
 How is the world changing?
 What can we learn from the space-time patterns of nighttime lights?
-To contextualize these questions, below you will find a brief introduction to new advances in the exciting field of regional/geospatial development.
+To help  contextualize these questions, below you will find a brief introduction to recent advances in the exciting field of regional/geospatial development.
 {{% /callout %}}